Discover Quito, the capital of Ecuador, and go island hopping to the famous Galapagos Islands, where stunning scenery and unique wildlife await you.

 There are also plenty of opportunities to snorkel around Isabela.
 A great snorkelling experience is to be had at Las Tintoreras, which are some small islands off the coast of Puerto Villamil.
 There are lots of crevices and rocks where reef sharks, sea lions, penguins and sea turtles like to hang out.

-The time has come to say goodbye to the magical Galapagos Islands, and early this morning, you’ll take a boat from Isabela back to Santa Cruz.
-On your arrival in Santa Cruz, you’ll be picked up by an English-speaking guide and driven across the island to the Itabaca Channel and sail over to the airport island, Baltra.
-The bus will be waiting here to drive you the short distance to the airport.
-The flight from Baltra to Guayaquil takes around 1.5 hours.
+It’s time to say goodbye to the magical Galapagos Islands.
+Early this morning, you’ll take a boat from Isabela back to Santa Cruz.
+Upon arrival in Santa Cruz, an English-speaking guide will collect you and drive you across the island to the Itabaca Channel, where you will cross over to the airport island, Baltra.
+There, a bus will take you the short distance to the airport.

 |